-These humanities scholars and programming librarians lead the development of new reading and discussion series inspired by W.K.
+These humanities scholars and programming librarians led the development of new reading and discussion series inspired by W.K.
 Kellogg Foundation's TRHT process.
-Each new series will engage libraries, community partners and underserved teen audiences in reading and discussing three theme-related books and participating in programs led by a racial healing practitioner.
-The project will engage local communities in racial healing and change efforts that address present inequities linked to historic and contemporary beliefs in racial hierarchy.
+Each series engaged libraries, community partners and underserved teen audiences in reading and discussing three theme-related books and participating in programs led by a racial healing practitioner.
+The project engaged local communities in racial healing and change efforts to address present inequities linked to historic and contemporary beliefs in racial hierarchy.

 |Susana M. Morris is an Associate Professor of Literature, Media and Communication at the Georgia Institute of Technology in Atlanta and co-founder of the popular feminist blog, The Crunk Feminist Collective.
 Susana is the author of "Close Kin and Distant Relatives: The Paradox of Respectability in Black Women’s Literature" (UVA Press 2014) and co-editor, with Brittney C. Cooper and Robin M. Boylorn, of the anthology, "The Crunk Feminist Collection" (Feminist Press 2017).
 Susana is also series editor, along with Kinitra D. Brooks, of the book series "New Suns: Race, Gender, and Sexuality in the Speculative," published at The Ohio State University Press.
 Currently, she is a Digital Integrative Liberal Arts Center Fellow at Georgia Tech working on her latest book project, "Electric Ladies: Black Women, Afrofuturism, and Feminism."|